Exchanging of Contracts Explained

-Exchanging contracts happens towards the end of the conveyancing process when both the buyer and seller sign and exchange their contracts.
-This then to transfers ownership of the property.
+Exchanging contracts happens towards the end of the conveyancing process when both the buyer and seller's conveyancers hold signed contracts and agree to 'exchange' them.

 To further explain the process, we’ve put together this guide to help explain everything you need to know about exchanging contracts.
 From how to get started to how long it takes, we’ve got you covered.

 When Do You Exchange Contracts?

 Exchanging contracts will happen once the buyer's conveyancer has carried out all relevant checks and both conveyancers hold a signed contract from their respective clients.
 The exchange of contracts will usually take place before completion day.
 The exchange of contracts will usually take place between 7-28 days prior to the completion day.